Song-Li/ODGen/README_for_AE_reviewers.md

 ### Expected Results
 The testing results are located in the "**logs**" folder of the running directory.
 All the detected vulnerable packages will be output to the "**succ.log**" file; All the un-detected packages will be output to the "**results.log**" file.
 You can get the number of the successfully detected packages by running ``cat ./logs/succ.log | wc -l``, during or after the running process.

+If you finished checking one vulnerability type, please run ``./clean.sh`` to remove the logs and temporary files before checking another one.

 Note that since the order of the testing functions is randomized, you may encounter some un-detected packages.
 For the un-detected packages, you may run them independently follow the instructions in README.md, or, go to "~/packages/vulneralbility-type/package-name@version/" and run the "run.sh"

 The number of all the packages, unpublished packages, expected detected packages and the estimated running time are listed below: